 Pfizer COVID -19 Vaccination Clinics

-We are now able to offer Pfizer vaccines and are running regular clinics.
-We have very limited supply so are currently only offering this vaccine to our regular patients (who have regularly attended the practice in the past 3 years) and are aged 40-59 years old, and patients aged 16-39 only if they meet the following criteria:
+We are currently offering Pfizer vaccine to our regular patients (who have regularly attended the practice in the past 3 years) and are aged12 - 59 years old,

 Astra Zeneca COVID -19 Vaccination Clinics

 Appointments for our Astra Zeneca COVID-19 vaccination clinics are currently only available for existing patients who have attended the clinics in the past three years, if you are an existing patient and would like to book please do so via our website.
 You will then be sent a link to a consent form which will need to be read and completed before the vaccination appointment.
 If you are aged 18-59 you can have the Astra Zeneca vaccine following discussion with the doctor about risks involved.
 The risk of Thrombocytopenia Thrombosis Syndrome (TTS) is 3 /100,000 in people aged under 50 years.
 Mortality from TTS in Australia is less than 8% of those affected with improved diagnosis and treatment.
 Risk of death is 1/million.